moliver28/research-handbook/content/handbook/product/ux/ux-research-coordination/_index.md

 ---
 title: "UX Research Operations (ReOps) Coordination at GitLab"
-description: "We empower UX Research DRIs with the resources needed for efficient and high-quality research, enabling researchers to focus on generating insights that drive exceptional user experiences and product innovation."
+description: "We empower UX Research DRIs with the resources needed for efficient and high-quality research, enabling team members to focus on generating insights that drive exceptional user experiences and product innovation."
 ---

 ## What is UX Research Operations